v-exec/Constellation/README.md

 Find `constellationpack.js` in `/module`, and link it in your html.
 To edit its parameters, add the following `<script>` tag in your html to overwrite their default values.
-Below are all of the default parameter values.
 Feel free to exclude any parameters whose value you do not wish to modify.

 ```javascript
 <script>